 Photo: Human skin cell mitochondria, imaged using at 10,000x.

 All of this just goes to show that sometimes the smallest things can make the biggest difference.
 At only one micron wide our mitrochondria are tiny, but we wouldn't survive without them.
-Similarly, for miniaturized circuits our ability to maintain excellent performance with 25 micron lines and traces is essential to performance, and 1 micron precision in microelectronics placement is key to the functioning of these high-tech products.
+Similarly, 1 micron precision in microelectronics placement is key to the functioning of these high-tech products.

 So how big IS a micron?
 Really, really, really, really small.
 And that's a big deal.